klaytn/klaytn-docs/docs/node/service-chain/references/README.md

 ## ServiceChain Overview <a id="service-chain-overview"></a>

-Klaytn ServiceChain is an enterprise-level blockchain to meet companies' requirements such as value transfer, security, high performance, and customization.
+ServiceChain is an enterprise-level blockchain to meet companies' requirements such as value transfer, security, high performance, and customization.
 Klaytn ServiceChain provides the following features:

 - Immediate finality
 - Cross-chain token transfer